awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kinesisfirehose-deliverystream.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)\.
 If you change the delivery stream destination from an Amazon Redshift destination to an Amazon ES destination, update requires [some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.

 `KinesisStreamSourceConfiguration`  <a name="cfn-kinesisfirehose-deliverystream-kinesisstreamsourceconfiguration"></a>
-When a Kinesis stream is used as the source for the delivery stream, a [Kinesis Data Firehose DeliveryStream KinesisStreamSourceConfiguration](aws-properties-kinesisfirehose-deliverystream-kinesisstreamsourceconfiguration.md) containing the Kinesis stream ARN and the role ARN for the source stream\.
+When a Kinesis stream is used as the source for the delivery stream, a [Kinesis Data Firehose DeliveryStream KinesisStreamSourceConfiguration](aws-properties-kinesisfirehose-deliverystream-kinesisstreamsourceconfiguration.md) containing the Kinesis stream Arn and the role Arn for the source stream\.
 *Required*: No
 *Type*: [Kinesis Data Firehose DeliveryStream KinesisStreamSourceConfiguration](aws-properties-kinesisfirehose-deliverystream-kinesisstreamsourceconfiguration.md)
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)